brunorijsman/rift-python/doc/disaggregation-feature-guide.md

 RIFT brings several innovations to the table, including:

  * RIFT is anisotropic: is a link-state protocol north-bound and a distance-vector protocol south-bound.
-This combines the advantages of link-state with the advantags of distant-vector.
+This combines the advantages of link-state with the advantags of distance-vector / path-vector.

+ * Scalability: RIFT supports large data center networks without the need for splitting the network into multiple areas.

+ * Very fast convergence, even in very large networks.

  * Zero touch provisioning (ZTP) to virtually eliminate the need for configuration.
-This greatly reduces operational costs and improves reliability.
+This greatly reduces operational costs and improves reliability, for example by discovering cabling mistakes.

  * A built-in flooding reduction mechanism, which is necessary to handle the very rich connectivity in fat tree topologies.

  * Automatic aggregation.
 In the absence of failures, each node only needs a single equal-cost multi-path (ECMP) default route pointing north.
+This reduces the size of the routing table at the edge, and hence reduces the cost of top-of-rack switches.

  * Automatic disaggregation.
 In the even of a failure, the north-bound default route is automatically disaggregated into more specific routes, but only to the extent needed to route around the failure.

- * Very fast convergence, even in very large networks.

  * Model-based (Thrift) specification of the routing protocol messages.
 This speeds up development, enhances interoperability, and mosts importantly improves security by removing most message